guilherme-santos/mzcrawler/README.md

 To build the webcrawler you need to have [Go](https://golang.org/doc/install) instaled in your machine, you can check it typing `go version`.

-Once you have Go installed in working you can type following command to build the app.
+Once you have Go installed and working you can type the following command to build the app.
 ```
 go build -o mzcrawler cmd/mzcrawler/main.go
 ```